China starts regulating informal bond market makers for first time

-SHANGHAI China has moved to regulate informal bond market makers who have long provided critical services in a legal limbo, detailing the conditions under which they can operate and how they should apply for promotion to formal market-making status.
+SHANGHAI, June 11 China has moved to regulate informal bond market makers whho have long provided critical services in a legal limbo, detailing the conditions under which they can operate and how they should apply for promotion to formal market-making status.

 The announcement by the China Foreign Exchange Trade System (CFETS) confirms previous source-based reports by Reuters that the regulator was planning to implement new regulations.